hadasze/tdd-execrise/exercises/final-project/README.md

 2. Then, [open experiment](https://github.com/wix-private/fed-handbook/blob/master/EXPERIMENTS.md#open-experiment).
 3. Add your experiment scope (`ccYOURNAME`) to the project [`experiments.scopes`](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/configuration#experimentsscopes) config.
-4. Use [`useExperiments`](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/runtime-api#experiments) to consume the experiments object.
+4. Use [`useExperiments`](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/runtime-api#experiments) to consume the experiments instance.

 tip: What happens if the user goes directly to 'my-site/new-item', and the experiment is disabled?